jtunnicliff/simpleNav/readme.md

 edge2edge - (true,false) - If set to true the menu will span edge to edge of the parent. full must also be set to true.
 Default value is false

+dropdownicon: (string) - The icon to place by items that contain a dropdown.
+Default is the font aweson chevron.
+Set to 'none' if you don't want to display an icon.

 ###Usage

 Include the js and css file: